IBM-Cloud/terraform-provider-ibm/website/docs/r/container_cluster.html.markdown

 	* `private_endpoint` - Set this to true to configure the KMS private service endpoint.
 Default is false.
 * `force_delete_storage` - (Optional, bool) If set to true, force the removal of persistent storage associated with the cluster during cluster deletion.
 Default: false
     **NOTE**: Before doing terraform destroy if force_delete_storage param is introduced after provisioning the cluster, a terraform apply must be done before terraform destroy for force_delete_storage param to take effect.
 * `patch_version` - (Optional, string) Set this to update the worker nodes with the required patch version.
-Learn More about the Kuberentes version [here](https://cloud.ibm.com/docs/containers?topic=containers-cs_versions)
+   The patch_version should be in the format - `patch_version_fixpack_version`.
+Learn more about the Kuberentes version [here](https://cloud.ibm.com/docs/containers?topic=containers-cs_versions).
+    **NOTE**: To update the patch/fixpack versions of the worker nodes, Run the command `ibmcloud ks workers -c <cluster_name_or_id> --output json`, fetch the required patch & fixpack versions from `kubeVersion.target` and set the patch_version parameter.
 ## Attribute Reference

 The following attributes are exported: